Geological Engineering

 Career options for geological engineering majors:

-- Groundwater engineer
+- Hydrology & Groundwater Resources

 - Mineral exploration and development

 Why study geological engineering at Mines?
-Just take a look:

 - World-class laboratory facilities